martintwhite/martintwhite.github.io/_orc101/post4_ORC.markdown

 title:  "4.
 What is an organic Rankine cycle?"
 ---

+Within the fourth section of this ORC-101 we will focus a little more on a specific thermal-power system that is suitable for converting relatively low-temperature heat into mechanical power.
+This cycle is referred to as the *organic Rankine cycle*.

 Within ORC-101 we have so far introduced the concept of a thermal power system and a working fluid.
 We have also introduced the concept of a *Rankine cycle* and a *Brayton cycle*, noting that the difference between the two is that a Rankine cycle operates with fluid that is either in a liquid or a gas state within the system, whilst within a Brayton cycle the fluid remains in the gas state at all times.

 Thus, to recap, the operation of a Rankine cycle can be described as follows: